wazo-platform/wazo-platform.org/content/blog/value-your-cdr-with-machine-learning.md

 For example, feature engineering can be a source of information leakage.
 A typical example is a normalization operation: To compute the mean and std of a variable, you should use your training samples only
 ### Cross-validation
 The first good practice is to perform [cross-validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
 This method allows you to test your model on unseen data while maximizing the use of your data samples.
 This is especially important if you have a little dataset.
+Furthermore, the final metric will be based on multiple random seeds, avoiding "lucky" seeds.
 ### Metrics
 The metrics that you can use depend on the task you want to achieve.
-For classification, you may use [accuracy, precision](https://en.wikipedia.org/wiki/Accuracy_and_precision),
+For classification, you may use [accuracy, precision](https://en.wikipedia.org/wiki/Accuracy_and_precision), [F1](https://en.wikipedia.org/wiki/F-score), or [AUC ROC](https://fr.wikipedia.org/wiki/Courbe_ROC)
+For regression you may want to use [MSE](https://en.wikipedia.org/wiki/Mean_squared_error), [RMSE](https://en.wikipedia.org/wiki/Root-mean-square_deviation)

 ## Deploying models
 The most frequent way to deploy models is to serve them through an API.
 Numerous frameworks exist to fulfill this purpose.
+One of the most popular is flask as it is very simple and quick to serve ml models using it.